dreamcat4/FastDelegate/README.markdown

 ## FastDelegate

 Delegates for C++.
 By Don Clugston.
-This is probably the best way to implement Delegates in C++.
+This is one of the best ways to implement Delegates in C++.
+An alternative to Boost::function and Boost::bind (there is a compatible syntax).

 ## About